Beloved by many yet considered nuisance pests by others, the unmistakable masked bandit raccoon exudes attitude and cunning charm in equal measure.

 Mountain Lions

 Massive mountain lion predators kill raccoons using their powerful feline physicality for takedowns, though raccoons hardly constitute substantial fare.
-But hungry mountain lions traveling outside their established territory due to urban sprawl increasingly find raccoons an easy meal.
+But hungry mountain lions travelling outside their established territory due to urban sprawl increasingly find raccoons an easy meal.

 The big cats capture family groups after treed raccoons lose their balance and fall when large branches give way from the weight of too many animals.

-Mountain lions also capitalize on the limitations of raccoons’ typical defense system.
+Mountain lions also capitalize on the limitations of raccoons’ typical defence system.
 Raccoons ascend trees to escape danger but find themselves cornered when giant mountain lions simply wait below until they eventually have to come down.

 During desperate times, mountain lions systematically hunt every raccoon inhabiting isolated stands of trees as a series of quick high-protein snacks to hold them over until larger nourishment is found.
 Their sheer size and strength leave little recourse for treed raccoons.